Should I go to grad school?

 For some people, going to graduate school is a no-brainer.
-If you’re committed to becoming a doctor or lawyer, then you must spend several years studying for your M.D. or J.D.
+If you’re committed to becoming a doctor or lawyer, then you’ll have to spend several years studying for your M.D. or J.D.

-But for others, there’s no clear answer to “Should I go to grad school?”
-In fact, there are plenty of circumstances where getting a Master’s degree doesn’t make sense.
+But for others, there’s no clear answer to, “Is a master’s degree worth it?”
+In fact, there are plenty of circumstances where getting an advanced degree may not make sense for you.

 Should I go to grad school?
-7 reasons to skip it
+Our 7 reasons to skip it

-1. The degree has a low return on investment
+1. If the degree has a low return on investment

 When attending graduate school, you’ll spend a lot of time and money getting your degree.
 Plus, you’ll miss out on a year or more of income that you would have earned if you’d been working full-time instead.